 An introduction to the principles of advertising and public relations as related to marketing and business management practices in enterprise.
-In this course students will participate in a detailed study of the principle functioning groups of advertising professionals: advertisers/clients, advertising agencies, advertising media, and advertising suppliers of special services such as artists, photographers, talent, production suppliers, and research.
-Students will study how each group is interdependent and how all are vital parts of the process of commercial marketing communications.
-Students will also gain an understanding and appreciation of the roles of professionals in terms of strategies, tactics, execution, and results, as well as how advertising relates to the public, government, and consumers.
-Additionally, the course will take a comprehensive and practical look at the nature, scope, and use of public relations skills.
+In this course, students will participate in a detailed study of the principal functioning groups of advertising professionals: advertisers/clients, advertising agencies, advertising media and advertising suppliers of special services such as artists, photographers, talent, production suppliers and research.
+Students will study how all groups are interdependent and how all are vital parts of the process of commercial marketing communications.
+Students will also gain an understanding and appreciation of the roles of professionals in terms of strategies, tactics, execution and results, as well as how advertising relates to the public, government and consumers.
+Additionally, the course will take a comprehensive and practical look at the nature, scope and use of public relations skills.

 ADV 1110 ADVERTISING RESEARCH AND COPYWRITING (3 credits)